THE AA YEARS

 Since I left the company, AA has partnered with the Gary Sinise Foundation for this yearly event.

 This photo is of the celebration of their return that evening to Tulsa.
-A band playing, people waving signs and cheering, and great time for all.
+A brass band playing, people waving signs and cheering, and great time for all.
 Another big goosebump event.
 The general public is invited to this return celebration at the airport, so you should check one out sometime.

 'Safety Rosie'.
 A photo and poster I created for an AA Tulsa Base safety campaign.